TeodorKrastev/FinalExam/README.md

 4. Open the latest post.
 5. Dislike the post.
 6. Check if the pop-up confirmation has appeared.
+7. Verify that the dislike icon is changed.

 Test Five - Will it Follow count increase after one follow of specific person.
 1. Open homepage.